Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

-In 2018, some officials of the U.S. Securities and Exchange Commission (SEC) said that bitcoin and ether shouldn’t be regulated like stocks and bonds.
+In 2018, some U.S. Securities and Exchange Commission (SEC) officials said that bitcoin and ether shouldn’t be regulated like stocks and bonds.
 But the same agency initiated a lawsuit against Ripple for its alleged unregistered sales of XRP tokens.

 So what is cryptocurrency as an investment vehicle, officially?

-For the time being, it’s unclear which cryptocurrencies the SEC categorically views as securities.
-The regulator could still change its position on bitcoin and ether and spread doubt.
+For now, it’s unclear which cryptocurrencies the SEC categorically views as securities.
+The regulator could still change its position on Bitcoin and ether and spread doubt.

 Cryptocurrencies Are Brands

 Many crypto investors can’t tell the difference between value and price.
 That’s why the valuations of assets with little to no practical value could skyrocket.

 The Bitcoin community believes that the top crypto is the best hedge against inflation.
 They also consider it superior to the US dollar as a reserve asset.

 The Ethereum community is made up of individuals that support the decentralization of the Internet and open-source collaboration.

 The Dogecoin community attracts the same breed of rebels that have gotten behind GameStop.

 Blockchain currencies with large followings tend to accumulate considerable capital through social proof.